 Recommended Target Heart Rates

+Once you know your maximum heart rate, aim to work at a percentage of it during a cardio session.
 The American Heart Association suggests that maintaining your heart rate between 50 percent and 80 percent of its maximum is enough to provide cardiovascular benefits.
-According to an article in The Sport Digest, exercising your heart in a zone between 70 percent and 90 percent of its maximum is generally accepted as being optimal for improving and maintaining cardiovascular fitness.
+For maximum results, however, keep your heart rate in a zone of between 70 percent and 90 percent of its maximum when you're already relatively fit and are intent on improving and maintaining cardiovascular fitness.

 Athletes may have slightly different approaches to heart rate goals during training.
 Triathletes, runners and cyclists, for example, have workouts in which they work in a lower zone of 50 to 60 percent of maximum to build a cardiovascular base.
 They save higher cardio heart rates for specific, targeted workouts to strategically develop their body's engine.